Logo

 Bitcoin Addresses

 Addresses identify senders and recipients.
-A wallet may use many addresses; mapping counterparties and clusters can uncover relationships between wallets and the broader network.
+A wallet may involve multiple addresses over time; mapping counterparties and identifying address clusters can reveal how funds may relate to broader wallet behavior and network activity.

 Tools for Tracking Bitcoin Wallets